This post contains links that we may earn a small commission for at no cost to you read more

 Ergatta offers community challenges every Sunday and monthly challenges for charity.

 Who Should Buy the Ergatta?

-If you are interested in performance-driven data, if you plan on using only a rowing machine to get in shape and lose weight, and if you don’t care about those rah-rah instructors but would enjoy playing video games and racing, then the Ergatta might be exactly what you’re looking for.
+If you are interested in performance-driven data or plan on using only a rowing machine to get in shape and lose weight, and if you don’t care about those rah-rah instructors but would rather enjoy playing video games and racing, then the Ergatta might be exactly what you’re looking for.

 Keep in mind that the Ergatta is lower to the ground, so if you have issues with your knees or mobility problems, you might want to think twice about the Ergatta.

 For everyone else, this is a truly unique indoor rowing machine, and as a fitness enthusiast myself, I can honestly say that I’ve never used an indoor rowing machine quite like Ergatta.